 Agriculture is an important part of Delta’s history, present and future.
 It has been my long standing goal to enact policies and make decisions that support and enhance agriculture in our community.
 Within these web pages you will learn about the programs in place to support agriculture that I, along with Delta Council, have initiated over the years.
 There is also information related to the types of farming conducted in Delta and the activities involved in bringing a sustainable harvest to your plate.

 In 2011, Delta Council adopted an Agricultural Plan

 for the community that has the following vision:

 “Delta is a place where the business of farming can prosper while contributing vitally to the community‘s ecological attributes and social, cultural, and economic well-being.”

 We have been working hard to make this vision a reality by taking action to strengthen Delta's agricultural operation to be more resilient to the impacts of climate change.
-To help achieve this goal, the Corporation of Delta has partnered and provided funding for Delta's Agricultural Adaptation Program.
+To help achieve this goal, Delta has partnered and provided funding for Delta's Agricultural Adaptation Program.

-The program, lead by the BC Agriculture Council's Agriculture & Food Climate Action Initiative in partnership with the Corporation of Delta, the Delta Farmers’ Institute, the Province of BC and the Government of Canada, brought together farmers, government and industry partners to develop climate change adaptation strategies for Delta's agricultural community.
+The program, lead by the BC Agriculture Council's Agriculture & Food Climate Action Initiative in partnership with Delta, the Delta Farmers’ Institute, the Province of BC and the Government of Canada, brought together farmers, government and industry partners to develop climate change adaptation strategies for Delta's agricultural community.